zestydevy/dinosaur-planet/docs/Recompilation.md

 As DLLs are linked separately, they use a different linker script found at `src/dlls/dll.ld`.
 Some DLLs override this with their own linker script found in their `src` directory.

 ### Symbols
 While extracting assembly code, splat will also generate files containing symbols for global variables and functions that it comes across.
 These symbols will initially have auto-generated names like `func_<address>` and `D_<address>`.
-Automatically detected variables are placed in `undefined_syms_auto.txt` and functions in `undefined_funcs_auto.txt` (found in the repository root after splat is ran).
+Some automatically detected variables are placed in `undefined_syms_auto.txt` (found in the repository root after splat is ran).

 To give these symbols actual names, the file `symbol_addrs.txt` is used.
 Splat reads this file while extracting and will use the names given here for addresses it thinks are variables or functions.

 Sometimes, splat won't be able to detect an address as a proper symbol.
 This usually happens when the address isn't referenced explicitly in assembly.
-For addresses that should have a symbol, the `undefined_syms.txt` and `undefined_funcs.txt` files can be used to define things like variables and functions respectively.
+For addresses that should have a symbol, the `undefined_syms.txt` file can be used to define it.

 DLLs however, do not use any of the above files for symbols.
 Instead, each DLL has their own `syms.txt` file found in their directory under `src/dlls`.
 This file is converted into a linker script at build time, rather than being used directly.
 Additionally, all DLLs are linked with the `export_symbol_addrs.txt` file, which define names for DLL import symbols.